GamingFitness/SE370-2025-Team7-GamingFitness/README.md

 Welcome To Gaming Fitness

 Our goal is to create a workout tracker that makes the process of keeping track of workouts fun and engaging.

-[TEST CASES FOR LEXICAL.pdf](https://github.com/user-attachments/files/19950004/TEST.CASES.FOR.LEXICAL.pdf)
+Settup for running the software:

+FOR VS CODE:
+install the SPRING Boot extention pack from VS studio marketplace: https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack